Imitater967/CoreRendering/docs/tutorial-for-unity.md

 ```

 2. write 2 shaders `ID_vert.glsl` and `ID_frag.glsl`.
-3. now Terasology will recognized.
+3. now Terasology should recognize your shader.